sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Commands

 Cody also supports executing reusable prompts known as **Commands** from within the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai).
-They allow you to run predefined actions (like `Explain Selected Code` and `Generate Unit Tests` for example) with smart context-fetching anywhere in the editor.
+They allow you to run predefined actions with smart context-fetching anywhere in the editor, like:

+- `/ask`: Asks a question
+- `/edit[instruction]`: Edits code
+- `/doc`: Generates code documentation
+- `explain`: Explains code
+- `test`: Generates unit tests
+- `smell`: Find code smells
+- `example-generate-readme (example)`: Generates a README.md file for the current directory
+- `commit-message-suggestion`: Commits your message suggestions to code
+- `reset`: Clears the Cody chat

 [Learn more about Commands here →](./../capabilities.md#commands)